xurble/django-feed-reader/docs/modules/overview.rst

 Single User Installations
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-If your usage is just for a single user, then there are helper methods on a ``Source`` to track your read state.
+If your usage is just for a single user, then there are helper methods on a Source to track your read state.

 All posts come in unread.
 You can get the current number of unread posts from ``Source.unread_count``.

-To get all the unread posts from a feed in chronological order
+To get a ResultSet of all the unread posts from a feed call ``Source.get_unread_posts``

+To mark all posts on a fed as read call ``Source.mark_read``

+To get all of the posts in a feed regardless of read status, a page at a time call ``Source.get_paginated_posts`` which returns a tuple of (Posts, Paginator)

+Multi-User Installations
+^^^^^^^^^^^^^^^^^^^^^^^^
+To allow multiple users to follow the same feed with individual read/unread status, create a new ``Subscription`` for that Source and User.

+Subscription has the same helper methods for retrieving posts and marking read as Source.

+You can also arrange feeds into a folder-like hierarchy using Subscriptions.
+Every Subscription has an optional ``parent``.
+Subscriptions with a ``None`` parent are considered at the root level.
+By convention, Subscriptions that are acting as parent folders should have a ``None`` ``source``

+Subscriptions have a ``name`` field which by convention should be a display name if it is a folder or the name of the Source it is tracking.
+However this can be set to any value if you want to give a personally-meaningful name to a feed who's name is cryptic.

+There are two helper methods in the ``utils`` module to help manage subscriptions as folders.
+``get_subscription_list_for_user`` will return all Subscriptions for a User where the parent is None.  ``get_unread_subscription_list_for_user`` will do the same but only returns Subscriptions that are unread or that have unread children if they are a folder.

 Dealing with Cloudflare
 -----------------------